-The American public’s belief that homosexuality is a consequence of genetics has grown—as has acceptance—according to recent survey results.
+The American public’s belief that homosexuality is a consequence of genetics has grown—as has acceptance—according to 2016 survey results.

 “If people believe being gay or lesbian is a result of genetics, not choice or social circumstance, then they also tend to believe that homosexuality cannot be changed,” says study author Mark Joslyn, professor in the University of Kansas department of political science.